 A-Cof DH Side Effects

-Note: This page contains information about the side effects of guaifenesin / hydrocodone.
-Some of the dosage forms included on this document may not apply to the brand name A-Cof DH.
+Note: This document contains side effect information about guaifenesin / hydrocodone.
+Some of the dosage forms listed on this page may not apply to the brand name A-Cof DH.

 For the Consumer

 Oral route (Solution)